svenkreiss/databench/v0.3/_sources/tutorial.txt

 This example demos some fundamental principles of d3 without using *d3 layouts*.
 Layouts are powerful, but confuse a first exposure to d3.
-This example does not make use of d3 layouts, but it introduces d3 scales and axes.
-For a full example with d3 layouts, please see the `histogram example by Mike Bostock <http://bl.ocks.org/mbostock/3048450>`_.
+This section introduces *d3 scales* and *axes* and will produce a fully working plot.
+For an example with d3 layouts (but without functionality to update the data), please see the
+`histogram example by Mike Bostock <http://bl.ocks.org/mbostock/3048450>`_.

 Insert a new SVG canvas element: